GurSych/CelluarAutomatonLibrary/README.md

 > You can't save this _rule-function_ in object, you can only use it with step(_rule_) method

 You can't use any number of neighbours.
 To know correect number you should calculate this mathematical expression: $(((layers*2)+1)^2)-1$ or use `rule_arg_arr_size` static method of CelluarAutomaton class<br>
-Layers - how many neighbourhood cubes we check.
+Layers - how many neighbourhood squares we check.
 One layer is standard - that's a 3x3 square with 8 neighbours, two layers - 5x5 square with 24 neighbours, three layers - 7x7 square with 48 neighbours etc...<br>
 Array of neighbours will still have fixed indexing like this:

 ```